Neighbours – The 40th Anniversary Tour: Concept

 The shows were designed to follow a similar theme to those on the previous tour.
 Upon the tour's announcement, it was revealed that the it would feature an entirely different cast line-up and offer fans "new stories, and a brand-new reason to celebrate."
 The main theme of the tour was celebrating the show's fortieth anniversary and the cast would honour four decades of storylines.
 It was also touted as "the ultimate toast to over 9000 episodes of Neighbours."
 Maple Tree Entertainment hired Joe Julians as the show's writer.
 Mellissa Julians returned as the show's executive producer and Dean Elliot assumed the role of the show's manager and producer.
 Leah Boleto was hired as the tour's presenter, she had previously presented the UK shows of "Neighbours - The Celebration Tour".
 She is a Sky News presenter and "a self-professed super fan of the show."

 Elmalogou, who plays Terese, revealed that the show would follow a similar format to the previous tour.
 She revealed it was stylised as a live chat show hosted on a theatrical stage.
 She noted the inclusion of discussions about the soap opera's characters, their previous storylines and videos containing old footage.
 She also teased "there also might be a little song and dance."
 Cowden told Behnaz Akhgar from BBC Radio Wales that the show features "hilarious" and memorable cast members coming together telling secrets.
 She added it incorporates "behind the scenes secrets and stories", a "big embracing of the whole show" and "just being able to share that stuff with the people it really means something to."
 Elmaloglou and Cowden described segments of the show featuring them discussing their own backgrounds, their characters storylines, the history of the show, their backstage relationships with other colleagues.
 Cowden added it the show transformed into "a really intimate experience" for the audience, despite them being staged in big arenas.

-Lucinda Cowden performing the musical number "Poor Mel" alongside the remainder of the show's cast in Cardiff.